Jonathan Mildenhall: Recognition

 In 2017, Mildenhall was named Jury President for Creative Effectiveness of Cannes Lions International Festival of Creativity.
 The same year, Mildenhall was ranked 8th on Forbes’ "The World’s Most Influential CMOs 2017" and Financial Times included him in its ranking "EMpower 100 Ethnic Minority Leaders" lists.
 In 2016, he won Adweek’s Brand Genius award, and Business Insider recognized him as 7th on its list of "The 50 Most Innovative CMOs in the world".
 Mildenhall was awarded Creative Marketer of The Year by Cannes Lions International Festival of Creativity in 2013.
 Mildenhall served as a Trustee of HRH Prince of Wales’ The Prince's Trust from 2002 to 2005.

+Personal life

+Mildenhall is openly gay, and has a husband.
+He also has a daughter and son.